 Birding in Angola is an adventure filled with exciting endemic birds and large number of African equatorial and savannah species for your life-list.
 Join us on an unforgettable birding tour to see specials such as the sought after Red-crested Turaco, Braun’s Bushshrike, White-headed Robin Chat, Swiestra’s Spurfowl and many more.

 Cost: Quoted per person in USD$.
 The trip can be booked on shared or single room basis.
-Please note these prices are valid until April 2021 and are likely to increase thereafter.
+Please note these prices below are pre- Covid-19 costs, and are likely to increase.

 2 pers. - $8295 p/p $8085 p/p